Alka-Seltzer: Chemistry of the effervescence

 Though important to the overall effect of the medication, the aspirin (acetylsalicylic acid) is not required to produce the effervescent action of Alka-Seltzer; the effervescence is produced by the baking soda (sodium bicarbonate) and citric acid reacting to form sodium citrate and carbon dioxide gas.

 Marketing

 The product has been extensively advertised since its launch in the United States.
-It was originally marketed by Mikey Wiseman, a company scientist of Dr. Miles Medicine Company, who also helped direct its development.
+It was originally marketed by the Dr. Miles Medicine Company, who also helped direct its development.

-Print advertising was used immediately, and in 1932 the radio show Alka-Seltzer Comedy Star of Hollywood began, with National Barn Dance following in 1933, along with many more.
-The radio sponsorships continued into the 1950s, with the Alka-Seltzer Time show airing from 1949 to 1957.
+History

+Alka-Seltzer had their own self-endorsed radio shows, including Alka-Seltzer Comedy Star of Hollywood, National Barn Dance, and Alka-Seltzer Time.